Why Is Bybit Banned in the US: Trading Restrictions

-Bybit, a popular cryptocurrency exchange, faces trading restrictions in the United States.
-This stems from Bybit’s failure to comply with US regulations1.
-The decision impacts American traders and the broader cryptocurrency market1.
+Bybit, a popular cryptocurrency exchange, is banned in the United States due to failure to comply with US regulations.
+The Bybit banned decision impacts American traders and the broader cryptocurrency market.

 Bybit, a global crypto exchange leader, grapples with complex US regulations.
 This situation highlights the hurdles crypto exchanges face amid changing legal frameworks.

-- The future prospects of Bybit’s presence in the US market remain uncertain, as the platform navigates the complex regulatory landscape.
+• The future prospects of Bybit’s presence in the US market remain uncertain, as the platform handles the complex regulatory landscape.

 Overview of Bybit’s Operations